Making the Perfect Soup Stock

 After Thanksgiving and Christmas, use the bones from your turkey to make a brown turkey stock.

-If you are going to back a small batch, say 4 quarts, of beef or buffalo or pork stock, you'll want:
+If you are going to make a small batch, say 4 quarts, of beef or buffalo or pork stock, you'll want:

 2 pounds of bones with meat attached